concord-consortium/portal-pages/README.md

 This display is coming from our React component that is under test, `DisplayText`.

 To run the unit tests, use the command `npm test`, which will run all the tests and start a file watcher.
 As files change, the tests will be re-run for you.
-The display should looks something like this:
+The display should look something like this:

 ```
+ PASS  tests/library/components/unit-test-example/display-text.test.js
- PASS  tests/library/components/unit-test-example/display-text.test.js  When I try to display some text
+   When I try to display some text
-    ✓ shows what I asked for in the body (3ms)
+    ✓ shows what I asked for in the label (3ms)
     ✓ shows what I asked for as the value

 Test Suites: 1 passed, 1 total
-Tests:       2 passed, 2 totalSnapshots:   0 total
+Tests:       2 passed, 2 total
+Snapshots:   0 total
-Time:        7.237s
+Time:        1.098s
 Ran all test suites related to changed files.

 Watch Usage: Press w to show more.